 September to November

 Colder temperatures hit Whistler in the months of September through ‘til November.
 You can expect to find temperatures ranging between 45 Fahrenheit and 68 Fahrenheit.
-These temperatures make it ideal for some of the locals to enjoy some hiking, biking, and fishing.
+These temperatures make it ideal for some of the locals to enjoy some hiking, biking, and fishing with ultralight spinning reel.
 If you want to enjoy some amazing scenery then you need to head to the Whistler Sea to Sky Climb train that takes you to Vancouver.

 At this time of year, you’ll also find the accommodation is so much cheaper.
 You might also find some of the local restaurants are closed but there will be plenty of other places to eat.